maruohon/Minecraft-Overviewer/README.rst

  - Applied Energistics
  - Biomes O' Plenty
  - Buildcraft
- - Dartcraft (although not in the DW20 pack)
  - Extra Bees
  - Extra Trees (only partial support due to lots of the stuff using tile entity data)
  - Extra Utilities